Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted.md

 If you want to ask any question, or contribute back to the community, please subscribe to the Cuis development mail list at http://cuis-smalltalk.org/mailman/listinfo/cuis-dev_cuis-smalltalk.org , and email us there.

 Cuis Smalltalk is available in 64 bits and 32 bits variants.
-It also available in the older 32 bits V3 (pre Spur) image format.
-All three of them share the full source code and have essentially the same behavior, providing full portability for your code between them.
-These instructions are for the recommended format for each system, although most systems support all of them.
+They share the full source code and have essentially the same behavior, providing full portability for your code between them.

 ## For all systems: Create project folder and add Cuis Smalltalk ##